Microwave-free vector magnetometry with nitrogen-vacancy centers along a single axis in diamond: Magnetometry Method

+This microwave-free technique for magnetic sensing is based on detecting changes in NV-photoluminescence (PL) under optical pumping near the GSLAC.
+It was proposed and demonstrated for sensing the longitudinal component of a magnetic field in \citet{wickenbrock2016microwave} and non-quantitatively indicating a transverse component by T1 relaxometry detection\,\cite{PhysRevApplied.6.064001}.
+As both the longitudinal and transverse magnetic fields can lead to a change in the PL signal at the GSLAC and the response to the direction of the transverse component is highly non-trivial\,\cite{NatureSingleNV1,levelanticrossing}, achieving vectorial sensing of magnetic fields with a single NV center or an ensembles along a single crystallographic axis faces a number of significant challenges.

+In the following, we address the challenges of measuring all Cartesian components simultaneously and precisely.
 The NV center is an atomic-scale defect consisting of a substitutional nitrogen adjacent to a vacancy in the diamond lattice.
-It has a spin-triplet ground state ($\mathbf{S}$=1), which can be optically polarized to $|m_s=0\rangle$ and read out due to a spin dependent intersystem crossing into an intermediate singlet state.
-Without magnetic field the $|m_s=\pm 1\rangle$ states are degenerate; however, owing to spin-spin interaction, these states lie higher in energy than the $|m_s= 0\rangle$ state.
-This is the so-called zero-field splitting $\mathcal{D}$ between the states corresponding to an energy of $2.87$\,GHz.
-Brought to degeneracy due to the Zeeman effect, the magnetic sublevels of NV centers experience a complex GSLAC at an axial field $B_{z} \approx 102.4$\,mT\,\cite{wickenbrock2016microwave,PhysRevApplied.6.064001}, in the presence of hyperfine coupling to nuclear spin of the intrinsic nitrogen ($\mathbf{I}$=1), see Fig.\,\ref{fig:fullscan}\,(a).
+It has a spin-triplet ground state ($\mathbf{S}$=1), which can be optically polarized to $|m_s=0\rangle$ and read out due to a spin-dependent intersystem crossing into an intermediate singlet state.
+Without magnetic field the $|m_s=\pm 1\rangle$ states are (nearly) degenerate; however, owing to spin-spin interaction, these states lie higher in energy than the $|m_s= 0\rangle$ state.
+This is the so-called zero-field splitting $\mathcal{D}$ between the magnetic sublevels corresponding to a frequency difference of $2.87$\,GHz.
+Brought to degeneracy via the Zeeman effect, a subset of NV centers' magnetic sublevels experience a complex GSLAC at an axial field $B_{z} \approx 102.4$\,mT\,\cite{wickenbrock2016microwave,PhysRevApplied.6.064001}.
+Figure\,\ref{fig:fullscan}\,(a) shows the energy levels of the NV center as a function of an applied magnetic field including the coupling to the intrinsic nuclear spin of nitrogen ($\mathbf{I}$=1).